Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Introduction

-The apriori estimates are the core part of the cscK problem and have been a difficult problem for a long time, while the weak compactness is well understood in the works we refereed to earlier.
-This difficult problem is solved in the very recent works of Chen-Cheng \cite{arXiv:1712.06697,arXiv:1801.00656,arXiv:1801.05907}.
-In Section \ref{Apriori estimates}, we extend these new development to the cscK cone problem.
-But the apriori estimates of Chen-Cheng rely on the fixed smooth reference metric.
-In the conical setting, their apriori estimates can not be applied directly, since the apriori estimates are required to be obtained with respect to a K\"ahler cone metric.
-Moreover, the K\"ahler cone metric generally does not have bounded geometry and thus the integration by parts formula fails most of time, which have been seen in \cite{MR3405866,MR3761174,arXiv:1603.01743,arXiv:1709.09616} for these difficulties for cscK cone metrics.
-In order to overcome these difficulties, roughly speaking, we fully make use of the approximation scheme and adopt the ideas in the previous paper \cite{arXiv:1709.09616}, that is to pick a "nice" reference background metric such that it has the correct asymptotic behaviour we need, and utilize various weighted estimates.
-With these preparation in hands, we are able to perform the strategy in \cite{arXiv:1801.05907} to obtain apriori estimates and carefully track the constants dependences in the whole proof, such that they coincide with the properties of the reference metric we introduced.
-The precise statement are given in \thmref{aprioriestimates approximation}.
+In Section \ref{a priori estimates}, we establish a priori estimates for \eqref{2nd pde} in both the cscK cone problem and the degenerate cases.
+The a priori estimates of Chen-Cheng rely on fixed smooth K\"ahler metric.
+In the conical setting, their a priori estimates can not be applied directly, since the a priori estimates are required to be obtained with respect to a K\"ahler cone metric.
+The K\"ahler cone metric generally does not have bounded geometry, which is one of the difficulties in the study of cscK cone metrics \cite{MR3405866,MR3761174,MR3968885,MR4020314}.
+In order to overcome these difficulties, roughly speaking, we fully make use of the approximation scheme, carefully track the constants dependences in the estimates, and adopt the ideas in the previous paper \cite{MR4020314}, that is to pick a "nice" reference metric such that it has the correct asymptotic behaviour we need.
+With these preparation in hands, we are able to perform the strategy in \cite{arXiv:1801.05907}, combining with various weighted estimates to obtain a priori estimates.
+The following estimates are obtained for the approximation solution of the cscK cone metrics, regarding of the approximate reference metric of $\om_\theta$.
+The precise statements are given in Section \ref{a priori estimates}.